Metro Mobility Facts

 The service is complementary to public fixed-route transit service.
 Metro Mobility operates in communities and at times when public fixed-route transit service is available.

 Metro Mobility operates 365 days a year.
-On an average weekday, Metro Mobility provides about 7,450 rides; one-third of those are for people who use wheelchairs or other mobility devices.
-In 2016, the program provided a total of 2.23 million rides to more than 20,000 active users certified for Metro Mobility service.
+On an average weekday, Metro Mobility provides more than 8,000 rides; about one-third of those are for people who use wheelchairs or other mobility devices.
+In 2018, the program provided a total of 2.38 million rides to more than 20,800 active users certified for Metro Mobility service.

 Metro Mobility provides two types of service: